Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-instances.rst

 invocation, meaning the execution will continue after the point of calling upgrade.
 Since any new invocation of this instance uses the new smart contract module, the instance can invoke itself and run code of the new module in the same transaction containing the upgrade.
-This is useful for triggering a migration function in the new smart contract module and reject the upgrade if the migration fails.
+This is useful for triggering a migration function in the new smart contract module and rejecting the upgrade if the migration fails.

 .. seealso::